TwBurn/Nobelia/README.md

 - The source code is identical to the released version.
 - Licensed music is not included in this version, all in-game music tracks are replaced by "The Traveller"
 - The source code and assets in this repository are meant for personal and/or educational use only
-- Distributing a compiled version of Nobelia in any form (digital or physical) is prohibited

 ### Controls